joshbegley/nyt-latest/README.md

 **Arsenal's Gabriel has suffered muscle injury, released from Brazil squad**\
-`The centre-back appeared to be in pain and walked gingerly off the pitch gingerly in Brazil's international friendly against Senegal.`\
+`The centre-back appeared to be in pain and walked gingerly off the pitch in Brazil's international friendly against Senegal.`\
 https://nytimes.com/athletic/6810251/2025/11/16/arsenal-gabriel-injury-brazil-update/

 **Predicting the CFP bracket: Alabama-Ole Miss first round?
 A Southwest Conference flashback**\